zerodevapp/zerodev-docs/docs/create-wallets/custodial/user-id.md

 ---
-sidebar_position: 3
+sidebar_position: 1
-sidebar_label: Custodial Wallets
+sidebar_label: User ID
 ---

-# Creating Custodial Wallets
+# Creating Custodial Wallets with User ID

 With ZeroDev, you can create "custodial AA wallets" -- wallets whose owners don't directly control their keys.
 This has many use cases, including: